drewww/prism/docs/source/making-a-roguelike/part8.rst

 We collect all the rooms the player didn't spawn in into a table, and then choose a random room.
 We place the stairs in a random corner of that room for now.

-So we've got stairs now, but we can't do anything with them.
-Let's move on.

 The descend message
 -------------------